andrewralea/Explicit_MPC_on_PLC/Quad-Tank/README.md

 *PLC specific tools such as IDE, main unit, and I/O modules can vary.
 May need to alter minor syntax of generated structured text on case-by-case basis.*
 #### MATLAB (2020b used)
 > Model Predictive Control Toolbox (for generating explicit regions)
+> Simulink PLC Coder (to generate structured text for search and state estimation)
 >
 #### Beckhoff TwinCAT 3 (IDE)
 #### Beckhoff CX9020